JorgeAndresMora8/JorgeAndresMora8/README.md

 ### Full Stack Developer

-🚀 Passionate about creating visually appealing and functional interfaces, with a strong focus on enhancing user experience.
-My expertise lies in leveraging modern technologies like ReactJS, NextJS, and TypeScript to build scalable and robust applications.
+🚀 Full Stack Developer experienced in React.js, Next.js, Node.js and Django Rest Framework, focused on building scalable, intuitive, and high-performance web applications.
+Specialized in UI/UX, robust architecture, and user experience optimization.
+Committed to efficient development, applying best practices and modern technologies to ensure maintainability and scalability.
+Always seeking to innovate and add value to every project.

 ---